qcocheril/EPF-API-TP/README.md

 - **Step 14: Retrieve parameters from Firestore:** Add an endpoint to retrieve parameters from Firestore.

 - **Step 15: Update and add Firestore parameters:** Add endpoints to update or add parameters in Firestore.

-### Evaluation requirements

-The evaluation criteria will be as follows:

-- Proper functioning of endpoints
-- Clear documentation of code, use of explicit names and compliance with REST naming conventions.
-Please follow pep-8 convention for documenting your functions (exemple at the end of the README)
-- Static swagger generation through an API route
-- Completion of unit tests

 The completion of this TP is relatively long and may overtake TP3